yannis300307/ESG_Engine/README.md

 ### Create a server and init the server side network

 #### Create a server
-The way to create a server and init its network is almost the same way that creating a client.
+The way you create a server and init its network is almost the same as creating a client.

-You can simply create a server by inheriting your class from the `Server` class or, like the client, create a `Client` object.
+You can simply create a server by inheriting your class from the `Server` class or, such as the client, create a `Client` object.

 The network functions are almost the same.